-Prior to exporting email templates to your Gmail account, you need to make one.
+Prior to exporting email templates to your Gmail account, you need to build one.

 There are three ways to do it:

-1. The first one is using our designed HTML email templates.
+1. The first way is using our designed HTML email templates.

-2. The second option is creating an HTML email template from scratch.
+2. The second way is creating an HTML email template from scratch.

-You will have to log into your Stripo account, go to the templates tab, then choose the “Basic templates”.
+You will have to log into your Stripo account, go to the Templates tab, then choose the “Basic templates”.
 There you will find our new offer “Master Template”.
-Create one email template for many purposes.
-And simply combine the blocks according to the goal of your marketing campaign.
+Create one universal email template for many purposes.
+And simply combine the modules according to the goal of your marketing campaign.

 3. The third way is inserting/importing your HTML code.

-You also need to go to your personal account, “templates” tab and choose “My HTML”.
+You also need to go to your personal account, the “templates” tab —> “basic templates”, then choose “My HTML”.

 The first option is the easiest one unless you have your own HTML template created.
 Let’s survey it.

-So how do you modify our designed emails?
+So how do you modify our ready-to-use email templates?